 Facing West - View of Big Tancook Island's harbour.
-Webcam sponsored by Big Tancook Island's Harbour Authority.
+Webcam sponsored by Patrick's Island Bistro and Big Tancook Island's Harbour Authority.

 The word Tancook comes from the Mi’kmaq meaning facing the open sea.
 Big Tancook Island is the largest island of all 365 islands in Mahone Bay, Lunenburg County.
 The island is about 9.6 km off the coast of Chester, NS.
 The only public transportation is by government ferry, the William G. Ernst.
 The ferry ride takes about 50 minutes from the Chester wharf.
 Tancook is about 4.8km long and 2.4 km at the widest point.

 In 1759 Great Tancook Island (660 acres) was granted to Patrick Sutherland.
 In 1790 he had to give it back to the British government because he failed to develop the land.
 Sutherland never lived on Tancook.
 In 1792 Big Tancook, Little Tancook and Star Island were given to J.H.
 Flieger and George Grant.
 John Henry Flieger’s part was 330 acres.
 George Grant’s part was 280 acres.
 George also had 50 acres on Little Tancook.
 Grant and Flieger agreed to settle the land.
 The British government in the 1800s settled 30 families of German Colonists and French Huguenots.
 Some of these people did not own property but were known as shares men.
 To be a shares men one had to come to Tancook to fish with a partner who already owned land.
 Two of the first families on Great Tancook were the Beckers (Bakers) and the Grasses (Crosses).
 Farming and fishing were the main industries in the 1800s.
 Boat building was an important industry on the island, turning out Tancook Schooners and Tancook Whalers.
 There was also a lobster canning and processing plant at Northwest Cove.